 As for the whipped cream, freshly whipped is always better!
 Skip.
 The.
 Can!
 For this Strawberry Shortcake with Lavender Sugar recipe, we like our whipped cream barely sweetened and whipped soft!
 Be sure to keep the cream super cold (straight from the fridge) so it whips up nice!
 On a super hot day in my kitchen, I will pop my metal mixing bowl right in the fridge or freezer for a while before whipping.
 It really makes a world of difference!

-Other Strawberry Recipes To Try
+Other Strawberry Recipes to Try!

-Can you tell we love strawberry season?
 Check out these other strawberry recipes from our archives!

 - Cucumber Strawberry Salad with Strawberry Vinaigrette